-In October last year, the Government announced the end of the paper tax disc after 93 years meaning that you no longer need to display the disc in you windscreen.
+The Government announced the end of the paper tax disc in October 2014 after 93 years meaning that you no longer need to display the disc in you windscreen.
 Instead number plate recognition will be used to check that you have paid you Vehicle Excise Duty (VED).

 We've put together a comprehensive guide to the changes in VED, what the changes mean for you, how you pay and also what happens when you come to sell your car.

 There have been no changes in road tax bands, so the price you pay for your tax stays the same.
 However, there are changes in the new system as to what happens when you come to sell your car and how you can pay, so we've explained it all below.

 However, the latest figures, exclusively revealed by Auto Express, show the number of untaxed cars has risen in the first six months since the abolition with the DVLA putting it down to drivers not taxing a car when they buy it on the used market.

 As of October 1st 2014 the colourful paper circles are no longer being issued and the requirement for motorists to display them in their cars ends.
 In the tax disc's place comes a new system for paying your road tax, or Vehicle Excise Duty to use its proper name.

 This overhaul of the road tax arrangements ends the tax disc's 93-year reign and promises to make paying your car tax easier while rendering the whole system cheaper to run.
 There is a catch, however, as you'll find out below.

 The new road tax set-up should also make things tougher for those seeking to avoid paying road tax.
 Rather than the visual check that the tax disc made possible, the authorities will rely on numberplate recognition cameras to determine that a vehicle has been taxed.